 I am currently a Postdoctoral Research Associate at the Watson Institute for International & Public Affairs at Brown University, and I hold a PhD in Sociology from the University of Notre Dame.
 My work has been generously funded by the Fulbright Program, the Social Science Research Council, and the Kellogg Institute for International Studies.

-My research has been published at the American Journal of Sociology, Sociological Theory, Social Movement Studies, Information, Communication & Society, and Latin American Politics & Society, among other outlets.
+My research has been published or is forthcoming at the American Journal of Sociology, Social Forces, Sociological Theory, Social Movement Studies, Information, Communication & Society, and Latin American Politics & Society, among other outlets.
 I have received the best student paper award from the Culture section, American Sociological Association (ASA).